 Applicant agrees to keep all records and files as it pertains to the HOME Program, either digital or physical, for the full duration of the affordability period, and for at least three years after the end of the affordability period.

 Applicant agrees to abide by all applicable building codes and construction standards as set by OHFA, and the Federal, State, and local government including the most recent International Residential Code (IRC).
-OHFA New Construction and Rehabilitation standards can be located on OHFA’s website.
+OHFA’s New Construction and Rehabilitation standards can be located on OHFA’s website.

 Applicant agrees to abide by the 2021 IECC code or 90.5 ASHRAE code as applicable.